Vote Christopher Hoyt For State Senate From Rutland County! :)

 district $16,000 by not sending your kid to public school,

-so, namely a $2,000 refundable tax credit per child, with a
+Namely a $2,000 refundable tax credit per child, with a

 max of, say, $8,000 per family per year.
 Many people